-- You must be from a UK Home Office force to be considered a direct transferee. - If you are from non-Home Office forces/Police Scotland/PSNI you will be eligible to apply, but a skills/risk audit form is required at application stage to assess specific needs.
-Dependent on the analysis, non-Home Office applicants may be required to undertake the full Initial Police Learning and Development Programme (IPLDP) and applicants will be informed of the outcome of the assessment prior to progression to interview. - If you are currently in your probation period with your current force, you can apply to transfer but please note that you will be required to complete the 16 week IPLDP course along with the full two year probation period with the force.
-If you decide not to transfer whilst in your probation period then please wait to submit an application until your probation has completed and you are a substantive officer in your current force. - If you're applying for detective roles, you must have completed the Initial Crime Investigators Development Programme (ICIDP) or equivalent and be PIP Level 1/2 qualified unless otherwise advertised.
+- You must be from a UK Home Office Forces to be considered a direct transferee. - If you are from non-Home Office Forces/Police Scotland/PSNI you will be eligible to apply, but a skills/risk audit form is required at application stage to assess specific needs.
+Dependent on the analysis, non-home office applicants may be required to undertake the full IPLDP and applicants will be informed of the outcome of the assessment prior to progression to interview. - You can transfer between Forces during your probation period.
+If you transfer before the end of your probation, provided you have served at least one year in probation, you will have to serve a further one year in the new Force.
+If you have served less than one year, you would be required to start the two years' probation again.
+If you're transferring between Bedfordshire, Cambridgeshire and Hertfordshire, you will be assessed on an individual basis in conjunction with our Learning and Development Team. - If you're applying for detective roles, you must have completed the Initial Crime Investigators Development Programme (ICIDP) or equivalent and be PIP Level 1/2 qualified unless otherwise advertised.

-If you successfully meet the selection criteria at application stage you will be invited to undertake a force interview assessing against the Core Values Framework (CVF).
-Following interview we will provide you with a force contact who will be able to provide advice and guidance throughout your journey.
+If you successfully meet the selection criteria at application stage you will be invited to undertake a Force interview assessing against the CVF (Core Values Framework).

+Following interview we will provide you with a Force contact who will be able to provide advice and guidance throughout your journey.

-If you are successful at interview, we will write to your home force to request previous records including:-
+If you are successful at interview, we will write to your home Force to request previous records including:-